 By working with Brian I learned a great deal by observing how he works and interacts with subjects, and how he shapes his stories.
 After a couple of days, Brian allowed me to take the reins and begin directing the film, which was a really great transition.
 It was amazing to be tutored by a professional travel filmmaker.

 We got to stay with a family of the Red Dao ethnic community, whose home was perched in the mountains.
 It was fantastic to be welcomed into their home, and to learn more about their rituals and customs – such as their herbal medicine baths!
 I would have enjoyed my bath– if all six feet-five of me could fit in the barrel!
 Brian on the other hand looked to be in his element.

 There were moments during filming where I would look at Brian and know that we had got a really lovely shot, or great sentence, or perfectly timed action, that would be great for the final film.
 Moments like that, when you know you’re getting good material, make all the headaches of filming worthwhile!

-After we had wrapped in Sapa, it was back on the sleeper train to Hanoi and the beginning of a three-day editing workshop with Brian to get the film organised and categorised, ready to take back to the UK to begin the real edit.
-Brian showed me his workflow and organisation, which has helped me improve as an editor too.
+After we had wrapped in Sapa, it was back on the sleeper train to Hanoi and the beginning of a three-day editing workshop with Brian to get the film organized and categorized, ready to take back to the UK to begin the real edit.
+Brian showed me his workflow and organization, which has helped me improve as an editor too.
 After that, I was packing my bags and heading back to the UK!
-Of the many things I learnt, and the amazing experiences I had on the trip - the people I was with and met are what really made the trip special.
-Travelling to Vietnam to make a documentary was an unforgettable experience.
-I’m now back in Blighty, and looking forward to tackling the edit.
+Of the many things I learned, and the amazing experiences I had on the trip – the people I was with and met are what really made the trip special.
+Traveling to Vietnam to make a documentary was an unforgettable experience.
+I’m now back in Blighty and looking forward to tackling the edit.
 Let the hard work begin!